Fohhn/Fohhn-Q-SYS-Plugins-Fohhn-Net/README.md

 AS-06 ASX, AS-10 ASX, AS-22 ASX, AAX-2.300

 ## License
-Fohhn-Net-Device-Plugin.qplug licensed under the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE](LICENSE) for more information.
+Fohhn-Net-Node-Plugin.qplug and Fohhn-Net-Device-Plugin.qplug are licensed under the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE](LICENSE) for more information.